Didi416/ConveyorBelt_Analysis/README.md

 Need to do:

-- Working on load profile generation (filter.py)
+- Working on batchDeleteEntities service to improve performance and frame rate (hopefully)